TylerRick/address_concern/README.md

 # Address Engine #

 An `Address` model for your Rails 3 apps.
-Fields inspired from Amazon.com:

 # Installation #